Pine Mountain Settlement School

 IN THE DEVELOPMENT OFFICE AT PINE MOUNTAIN SETTLEMENT SCHOOL

-In 1983, Pine Mountain Settlement School celebrated seventy years service to the community and the educational system of Eastern Kentucky.
+In 1983, Pine Mountain Settlement School celebrated seventy years of service to the community and the educational system of Eastern Kentucky.
 From its beginnings as a boarding school in 1913 to the present Environmental Center, it continues to offer programs in community education, facilities for school and community-sponsored recreation, medical clinics, and religious services.
 Additionally, Pine Mountain perpetuates mountain culture through the sale of local crafts in the gift shop and offers children a chance to study their environment as a supplement to their regular school curriculum.

 With the establishment of the Charter of Pine Mountain School Alumni and Friends in 1976, there has been more active involvement and support for Pine Mountain’s programs.
 Volunteers from this association have also donated their time and money to renovate and maintain the school buildings.